 Learn more: Read the Idaho health department's pandemic recommendations.

 Gov. J.B.
 Pritzker eliminated the state's order requiring people to mask up in indoor public spaces Feb.
-28. Chicago Mayor Lori Lightfoot lifted a similar citywide mandate the same day.
-Masks remain mandatory and in health care and long-term care facilities and in congregate settings such as shelters and prisons.
+28, 2022.
+Chicago Mayor Lori Lightfoot lifted a similar citywide mandate the same day.

 The state's mask mandate became a "mask advisory" April 6, 2021.
 Face-covering is required for all people in state-run congregate facilities such as prisons, state hospitals and veterans homes.